 Imminent Danger

-A self-defense argument can't be valid unless you reasonably believed there was imminent danger.
+A self-defense argument can't be valid unless you reasonably believe there is imminent danger.
 This means the danger was an immediate or present threat.
 The danger has to exist right now.

 Reasonable Belief a Threat Exists

-A self-defense argument also includes that you must reasonably believe a threat exist, but your belief doesn't have to be correct, reasonable and honest.
+A self-defense argument also includes that you must reasonably believe a threat exists, but your belief doesn't have to be correct, reasonable, and honest.
 A jury will consider all relevant circumstances.

 Justifiable Force

-A successful self-defense argument means you usually only permitted to use a level of force necessary to prevent the perceived threat of harm and you only used enough force to defend yourself.
+A successful self-defense argument means you were usually only permitted to use the level of force necessary to prevent the perceived threat of harm and only used enough force to defend yourself.

 Self-Defense of Others

-You also have the legal right to protect others, but you must be able to prove they were imminent danger, and you only used reasonable force necessary to prevent harm, only an amount of force necessary to prevent harm.
+You also have the legal right to protect others.
+Still, you must be able to prove they were an imminent danger, and you only used reasonable force necessary to prevent harm, only an amount of force necessary to prevent harm.

 Common California Self-Defense Crimes